ColinFay/website/_posts/2018-01-21-build-api-wrapper-package-r.md

 > Note: you’ll need to change the arguments and documentation for your
 > specific API (obviously).

+If ever you want to a part of this roxygen filling programmatically, you should check the excellent [{sinew}
+package](https://github.com/metrumresearchgroup/sinew) by Jonathan Sidi.

+## Step 6 : Roxygenise

 Now, run in your console :

 ``` r